Ana M. Pérez-Gironés

-My work with my students in the classroom becomes the basis for what I publish.
-I have worked on a diverse array on pedagogical materials that respond to different needs of the language learning experience.
+What I experience with my students in the classroom becomes the basis for what I publish.
+I have worked on a diverse array on pedagogical materials that respond to different needs of the language learning process.
 I am co-author of the programs Puntos de Partida, for elementary Spanish, and Más, for intermediate Spanish (both published by McGraw-Hill).

 Language acquisition and cultural competence are the core of my professional interests.
 They also came together in the project En una palabra (Georgetown University Press), a series of three CD-ROMs with annotated interviews conducted in three different cities of the Spanish-speaking world.